Water Utility Master Plan

 Completion of the WUMP represents a major milestone for the Utilities Division.
 The plan:

-If you would like updates about the Water Utility Master Plan, subscribe to email updates.
-From the drop-down menu, locate Utilities/Water and then select "Water/Wastewater."
+If you would like to subscribe to email updates about the Water Utility Master Plan, select the City of Boulder Email Lists link.
+Then, from the drop-down menu, locate Utilities/Water and select "Water/Wastewater."

 Staff worked with a consulting expert to independently evaluate the existing water system and provide recommendations regarding how the city should prepare for the future.
 The WUMP includes a review of applicable laws and regulations, planning assumptions, water use, finances, organizational structure and workforce.
 It also prioritizes capital improvement projects and updates the Treated Water Master Plan (TWMP).